New synthesis models of consistent extragalactic background light over cosmic time: Basic Results

 Uncertainties in QSO emissivity arises from how well we measure the QSO luminosity function (especially at low luminosities) and how representative is the SED used in the wavelength range where there are no direct observations.
 At $z<2$ the QLFs are relatively well measured having shallow faint end slopes.
 Therefore, uncertainties in the obtained emissivity at $z<2$ by integrating down to faintest luminosity is small.
 For example, for $z<2$ QLFs from \citet{Croom09} and \citet{Palanque13}, changing the minimum luminosity $L_{\nu}^{\rm min}=0.01L^*$ to $L_{\nu}^{\rm min}=0$ changes the emissivity by less than 5\%.
 Although we are using most recent measurements, the $z>3$ QLFs at the low-luminosities are not well-measured which can make our assumed emissivities highly uncertain at these redshifts.

 For a fixed type-1 QSO SED, any effect of a change in QSO emissivity will be compensated by a corresponding change in the $f_{\rm esc}$ to match the \ghi~measurements.
 However, this required change in $f_{\rm esc}$ can affect the spectral shape of the \hi~ionizing UVB depending on the differences in the type-1 QSO SED and the intrinsic SED of galaxies at ${\rm E} > 13.6$ eV.
 Latter is obtained from stellar population synthesis models.
 For our fiducial UVB model, since the SED of QSOs (with $\alpha=-1.8$) is co-incidentally same as our intrinsic SED of galaxies, using different QSO emissivity will not affect even the spectral shape of \hi~ionizing UVB.
 However, the \heii~ionizing UVB will be affected since it depends on the emission from type-1 QSOs and the \ghi~through radiative transfer effects that determine $\eta$~\citep[see][]{Khaire17sed}\footnote{The change in $f_{\rm esc}$ can affect the \heii~ionizing UVB but only if the \ghi~is allowed to vary \citep{Khaire13}.}.
 For example, there is no need to have seemingly unrealistic sharp increase in $f_{\rm esc}$ with $z$ (the left-hand panel of Fig.~\ref{fig3}) if the QSO emissivity is significantly higher than our fiducial values at $z>3.5$.
-A much slower or no evolution in $f_{\rm esc}(z)$ can be easily achieved as shown in \citet{Khaire16} when one uses high QSO emissivity models based on the QLF measurements by \citet{Giallongo15}.
+A much slower or no evolution in $f_{\rm esc}(z)$ can be easily achieved as shown in \citet{Khaire16} when one uses high QSO emissivity models based on the QLF measurements by \citet{Giallongo15} and assuming that the low-luminosity QSOs also have high (close to unity) escape fraction \citep[see][]{Grazian18}.
 However, such models have serious problems to reproduce the \heii~optical depth as a function of $z$ \citep{Khaire17sed}.
 Moreover QLF measurements of \citet{Giallongo15} are not supported by other similar studies \citep[see e.g.,][]{Weigel15, Ricci17, McGreer17}.